U.S. Army Fort Devens Bataan & Corregidor Memorial Theatre

 1 person favorited this theater

-Located at the now partly closed Fort Devens, the theater was a nice depression era Colonial style, peaked roof, red brick building located near the Southeast corner of the Revere Hall complex.
+Located at the now partly closed Fort Devens, the theatre was a nice depression era Colonial style, peaked roof, red brick building located near the Southeast corner of the Revere Hall complex.
 Usually in the 1960’s movies cost only 35-cents, but the biggies like “Doctor Zhivago” were higher, 50-cents.
 Some work has been done to the building.
-The added enclosed entrance has been removed and I seem to remember hearing something about perhaps the fort’s museum moving into the building when it is restored.
-Does anyone know what is really going on?
+The added enclosed entrance has been removed and I seem to remember hearing something about perhaps the fort’s museum moving into the building when it is restored, but that has not happened.

-The theater is named after two tragic World War Two events in the Philippines.
+The theatre is named after two tragic World War Two events in the Philippines.

 The Bataan Death March which started 9 April 1942, in which 60,000-80,000 Filipino and American prisoners of war were forced to do an 89 mile march in which somewhere between 2,600-10,650 died.